Skip to main content

 The amount of $5.27 is also shown.

-Step 3: Check the settlement after the negative one does not contain this line:
+Step 3: Confirm that the settlement following the negative one does not include the line:

 When Amazon charges your card on file the settlement after would always contain the line: